OlamireDev/global_accelerex_pay/ReadMe.md

 2. Spring Data JPA
 3. Lombok
 4. H2 Database
-5. Java 21
+5. Java 17

 ## The Thought Process
 The design of the application is based on the following assumptions:
-1. The application is a payment processor for merchants and personal users and as such it does not integrate with other payment platforms like PayStack(Integrations used are for demonstration purposes)
+1. The application is a payment processor for merchants and personal users and as such it does not integrate with other payment platforms like PayStack
 2. The application only supports card payments and assumes the currency being used is the Nigerian Naira
 3. The application is a REST API and as such does not have a UI
 4. The application resolves card details to their affiliated account numbers and then proceeds to make bank to bank transfers